hakluke/hakrevdns/README.md

 173.0.84.110    he.paypal.com.
 ```

-If you wish to obtain only a list of domains, perhaps to sort out working ones you may use:
+If you wish to obtain only a list of domains without IP addresses, you can use `-d`:

 ```sh
 $ echo "173.0.84.110" | hakrevdns -d
 ```

-For filtering out only working domains, you may additionally pipe it through [httprobe](https://github.com/tomnomnom/httprobe):
+This tool is designed to be easily piped into other tools, for example:
 ```sh
 $ echo "173.0.84.110" | hakrevdns -d | httprobe
 ```